BradleyCulley/bradleyculley.github.io/_posts/2026-02-20-how-lovely-wetness-makes-the-flesh.md

 <blockquote>
 <p>So, this spirited man sought counsel and reconciliation from a spirited woman, from his domestic partner, baby mama, main squeeze, common law wife — a spirited woman who's tasked with pulling the slack when <i>he's</i> succumbed to this detail or that.</p>
-"These details matter to me to such an extent," he explained, "that I'm willing to endure any consequences as a result of having committed to these ridiculous details, and it feels like I can't help it."
+<p>"These details matter to me to such an extent," he explained, "that I'm willing to endure any consequences as a result of having committed to these ridiculous details, and it feels like I can't help it."</p>
 <p>And her reply — offhanded, and gentle, and light, and truthful — ignited within this spirited man an epiphany: a moment of sudden revelation or insight.</p>
-And what the spirited woman — this spirited man's domestic partner, baby mama, main squeeze, common law wife — said was this: she said simply, "I love that about you."
+<p>And what the spirited woman — this spirited man's domestic partner, baby mama, main squeeze, common law wife — said was this: she said simply, "I love that about you."</p>
 </blockquote>

 <p>